Mário Lago: Artistic career

 In 1989 Lago joined the Partido dos Trabalhadores, supporting Luiz Inácio Lula da Silva's presidential campaigns in 1989 and 1998.

 Death

-He died on 30 May 2002, aged 90, on his house, in Rio de Janeiro South Zone.
+He died on 30 May 2002, aged 90, at his house in Rio de Janeiro South Zone.
 His funeral was on Teatro João Caetano, where he spent most of his career as an actor.
 Since his death, the theater of Colégio Pedro II is named as Teatro Mário Lago.
 He was buried in Cemitério de São João Batista, in Rio de Janeiro.

 In 2001, in his honor the TV Globo program Domingão do Faustão created the Troféu Mário Lago, awarded to the best telenovela actor or actress.